wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 #Week 5: Plant Cells

-You should refer to the notes on Light Microscopy and the use of the Olympus CHA Microscope which you will find in the manual introduction.
+You should refer to the notes on Light Microscopy and the use of the Olympus CHA Microscope which you will find in the back of this manual.

 Only a few types of cell are found in higher plants.
 These can be recognised on several basic features: